codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. rst-class:: section-heading
 .. rubric:: Two Nodes Disappear from the Cluster

 Two nodes are not available and the remaining node (node C) is not able to form the quorum alone.
 The cluster has to switch to a non-primary mode, where MySQL refuses to serve any SQL queries.
-In this state, the "mysqld" process on node C is still running and can be connected to but any statement related to data fails with an error.
+In this state, the "mysqld" process on node C is still running and can be connected to, but any statement related to data fails with an error.

 .. code-block:: mysql